devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/work-breakdown.md

 ## Work Breakdown Process

-The goal of the work breakdown process is to decompose work into small batches that can be delivered frequently, multiples times a week, in order to deliver value faster with less rework.
+The goal of the work breakdown process is to decompose work into small batches that can be delivered frequently, multiple times a week, to deliver value faster with less rework.

 The general work breakdown process involves: